btramel/umn-wordpress/README.md

 Custom university Wordpress template styled to emulate the University of Minnesota, complete with subjects, professors, events, and blog posts.
 The code often refers to Hogwarts, which was the original inspiration for the university template.

-Languages: PHP, Javascript, Sass, HTML
+**Languages**: PHP, Javascript, Sass, HTML

-Features: Live search, custom REST API endpoints, CRUD note-taking, advanced custom fields, custom post types.
+**Features**: Live search, custom REST API endpoints, CRUD note-taking, advanced custom fields, custom post types.

 I took on this project as part of a Udemy course I used to learn PHP, but quickly added additional features and functionality.
 I used Local by Flywheel to create my WordPress developer environment.